scanny/python-pptx/doc/user/modules/pptx.rst

 The components that constitute a presentation, e.g. slides, shapes, etc., are lodged in a graph of which the |Presentation| object is the root.
-All existing presentation components are referenced by traversing the graph and new objects are added to the graph by calling a method on that objects containing object.
+All existing presentation components are referenced by traversing the graph and new objects are added to the graph by calling a method on that object's containing object.
 Consequently, the only presentation object that is constructed directly is
 |Presentation|.